Ex Church of Christ support group

 • while at the same time very suspicious of authority.

-When encouraged to evangelize, evangelism consisted of telling people from other churches how wrong they were.
-This resulted in almost no outside friends.
+When encouraged to evangelize, evangelism consists of telling people from other churches how wrong they are.
+This results in almost no friends outside of the group.
 In fact Barna Research has found that after 5 years of church attendance as a new convert, the average Christian (of any stripe) has no non-Christian friends (but I can't find where I found that research).

 When someone leaves a cult one has been converted to as a teenager, one gets one's family back.
 When one leaves a sect one has been raised in, one loses one's family.
 Thus the need for this website.